Frequently Asked Questions related to admission to the Nursing program

 e) Where do I go to take the COMPASS or the TEAS test?

 Contact the admissions office of the campus you wish to enroll and they will connect you with the COMPASS test coordinator to make an appointment to take the COMPASS test.
+To sign up for the TEAS test please contact your respective college's nursing advisor; contact information can be found on the "Meet the Faculty and Staff" page.

 f) What are the COMPASS and TEAS test questions like?